 Adam J. Thompson is thrilled to be a part of The Reformers Team.
 He is a graduate of Portland Actors Conservatory.
 As well as his membership with The Reformers he is a cofounder of and current company member with Monkey Do Theatre.
 Bouffon, clown, general foolery, and collaborative theatre are all of great interest to him.
 Building unconventional and experimental shows is his passion.
 For an exhausting to read exhaustive list of credits, skills, and personal anecdotes, please contact him through email via The Reformers website.

-Christopher Beatty is a composer, sound designer, multi-instrumentalist, and actor with a penchant for the absurd.
-He focuses on creating aural textures filled with found object percussion, classical instrumentation, and non-tonal sounds.
-Coming from a background of modern chamber music and a wide array of contemporary styles, Christopher’s music, at times, blankets every corner of the theater in thick wool, while in others barely audible fragments of sound sneak into your subconscious.
+Chris O’Toole is a composer, sound designer, multi-instrumentalist, and actor with a penchant for the absurd.
+She focuses on creating aural textures filled with found object percussion, classical instrumentation, and non-tonal sounds.
+Coming from a background of modern chamber music and a wide array of contemporary styles, Chris’s music, at times, blankets every corner of the theater in thick wool, while in others barely audible fragments of sound sneak into your subconscious.
 Preferring stark contrast in sound, you can expect harsh, abrasive, and dissonant tones to be offset with melodic, delicate lines.
 Recent projects include The Reformers LĒR, Milagro Theatre’s The Mermaid Hour, Fuse Theatre Ensemble’s Cabaret, and the Spectravagasm series.
-He is currently a company member of The Reformers and an ensemble member of Fuse Theatre Ensemble.
+She is an artistic associate of The Reformers and of Fuse Theatre Ensemble.